 - retirees and veterans who were honorably discharged.

 - civilian personnel of the Military Sealift Command; and

 - dependents of active duty members, retirees, and veterans.

 The commanding officer of the ship conducting the burial at sea will send the family a personal letter describing the exact date and time of the ceremony, the burial flag, pictures or video of the ceremony, and a chart showing the longitude and latitude where the service was performed.

-The person authorized to direct disposition can provide the burial flag, which will be flown at half-mast on the ship during the committal service, and then returned to them.
-If they don't provide a flag, the Navy will provide one, but will not send it to the family after the ceremony.
-Your Casualty Assistance Calls Officer (CACO) can help you arrange all the details.
+The family may provide a burial flag, which will be flown at half-mast on the ship during the committal service, and then returned to them.
+If they don't provide a flag, the Navy will provide one, but won't return it to the family after the ceremony.

 After the eligible person dies, the next-of-kin, or authorized individual (relative, clergy, funeral director, etc.) should contact the Navy and Marine Corps Mortuary Affairs office at 866-787-0081 to request a packet and for additional information.

 - the burial transit permit or the cremation certificate

 - a copy of the DD Form 214, discharge certificate, or retirement order.